How to Fix Facebook News Feed not Working

 Additional News Feed Preferences

-In case of Android devices, you can click on the stacks (menu) icon present at the left-most side of the screen and click on See More.
+In the case of Android devices, you can click on the stacks (menu) icon present at the left-most side of the screen and click on See More.

 Changing Android News Feed Preferences

-Solution 2: Checking your Internet Connection
+Solution 2: Check your Internet Connection

-Solution 3: Checking for Facebook Downtime
+Solution 3: Check for Facebook Downtime

 Facebook’s Downtime

 You can make sure that you aren’t the only one experiencing the problem by navigating to DownDetector and checking the status there.
 If you see a large spike, it means that other people are also experiencing the problem and there is nothing you can do.
-You can also check out other forums such as Reddit and see other people’s issues to relate whether this is a global or a specific geographical issue.
+You can also check out other forums such as Reddit and see other people’s issues to determine whether this is a global or specific geographical issue.

-Solution 4: Clearing Application Data (For Android)
+Solution 4: Clear Application Data (For Android)

-Like all other applications in Android, Facebook also has data stored locally in your storage which contains all the passwords, preferences, usernames, cached data and much more.
-The storage is usually divided into two parts i.e. Application data and Cache Data.
-First, you can try clearing Cache data and after restarting your phone, check if the issue is resolved.
+First, you can try clearing the Cache data, and after restarting your phone, check if the issue is resolved.
 If it isn’t, you can clear the application data as well and see if it works for you.
-Data corruption is very common in the Android platform so there is nothing to worry about.
+Data corruption is very common in the Android platform, so there is nothing to worry about.

 1. Open the Settings application and click on Apps.